 - Language certificate of minimum level B2 to take Bachelor's and/or Master's classes (DELF/DALF, TCF or a letter written by a French teacher from your home university).
 If you choose classes taught in English, you must also provide a letter written by an English teacher from your home university or an equivalent language certificate of English (IELTS, TOEFL, etc.).

-- Copy of transcript of grades obtained in higher education, with a translation in French (see grade conversion table).
+- Copy of transcript of grades obtained in higher education, with a translation in French (see grade conversion table in the useful documents at the bottom of this page).

 - Copy of the passport or identity card